raul23/chess-ai/README.rst

 - ``image.setInteractive()`` instead of ``image.inputEnabled = true``
 - ``image.on('pointerdown', () => {})`` instead of ``image.events.onInputDown.add(() => {})``

+The game now runs but there are still `some things to be done <#things-still-missing>`_ with the most important thing missing being the game AI.

 Test it live and source code
 ----------------------------
 - `codepen.io <https://codepen.io/raul23/full/xxaWEzy>`_ (**Test it live!** with fullscreen)